Toyota Belta: Philippines

 The second generation Vios was launched in August 2007 and assembled locally by Toyota Motor Philippines (TMP) at their production plant in Santa Rosa, Laguna.
 Toyota spent PHP 1 billion to retool the plant in preparation for the assembly of the sedan in the Philippines.
 As before, it was available in three trim levels: 1.3 J, 1.3 E and 1.5 G.

 To commemorate TMP's 20th anniversary, the 1.5 G XX Limited was introduced in August 2008, with a total production of only 800 units.
 This is the same as the G trim, but came with HID headlights, 17-inch 10-spoke alloy wheels and a small spoiler.
 In July 2009, another limited edition called 1.5 S was added to the line up.
-It almost identical to the earlier limited edition model but featured different 17-inch Rota Bolognia Mags with 205/45 tires.
+It almost identical to the earlier limited-edition model but featured different 17-inch Rota Bolognia Mags with 205/45 tires.
 The XX Limited and S Limited trims were released in different colour schemes.
+TRD kits such as all-around body kits, a spoiler, 15- or 17-inch wheels and performance shockbreakers were also available as a separate option.

 The facelifted model was launched in April 2010 with the same appearance as other market Vios.
 For 2012, the 1.3 L 2NZ-FE engine for the G trim was released, and it was mated to a 4-speed automatic transmission, then later a 5-speed manual transmission, equipped with fog lights and 15-inch alloy wheels.
 Three new trims were also available from 2012, new cheapest trim called 1.3 Base, a trim slotted between the J and E trims called the 1.3 J Limited which added fog lights, 15-inch alloy wheels, front passenger airbag and more colors option from the E trim, and a limited edition based on 1.5 G trim called the SE Limited, distinguished by its Belta/Yaris sedan-style black grille.
-The 1.5 TRD Sportivo trim was released in 2013, replacing the SE Limited.
-However, it did not come with a body kit like in neighboring countries.
+Replacing the SE Limited, the 1.5 TRD Sportivo trim was released in 2013 with additional side skirts, a spoiler and 17-inch wheels.
+However, it did not come with additional body kit like the neighboring countries or pre-facelift model.